-The following course: CMSE 899 Master

-search on a problem in computational and/or data science.
+The following course: CMSE 899 Master's Thesis Research.
+Successful completion and defense of a thesis based on original re-2 search on a problem in computational and/or data science.
 The thesis research will culminate in a written thesis to be submitted to, and accepted by, a guidance committee.
 An oral examination of the student's work may be required.